frogologist/frogologist.github.io/collections/_kb/totara-hr-import.md

 In general, I recommend collating the HR Import data into one source for consumption by Totara Learn.

-Organisations wishing to implement multiple HR Import feeds would need to consider the following:
+Organizations wishing to implement multiple HR Import feeds would need to consider the following:
 - Set `Source contains all records` to no.
 - Import files would have to contain the column `deleted`, with `1` or `0` specified per user (row) as appropriate.
 - The site administrator could set up a scheduled import from the main data source and perform manual uploads from the other source.
 To implement this the site admin would switch the settings to `upload` and back again with each manual upload.